Botswana Food & Drinks

-The camps, hotels and lodges found throughout Botswana cater for overseas visitors and therefore serve high quality international fare.
+The camps, hotels and lodges found throughout Botswana cater to overseas visitors and therefore serve high-quality international fare.
 However, one should not miss out on the traditional cuisine that Botswana has to offer.
-A large quantity of high quality beef is raised in Botswana while lamb, mutton, free-range chicken and venison are also popular meat choices.
+A large quantity of high-quality beef is raised in Botswana while lamb, mutton, free-range chicken and venison are also popular meat choices.

 In more rural areas, sorghum is the most popular crop.
 It is often pounded into a meal before being mixed with either boiling water or sour milk.
 It is then made into a thin paste known as bogobe, which when sugar is added is very similar to porridge.
 When it is served for lunch or dinner, the consistency is more like mashed potato.

 Seswaa or Chotlho is a very popular traditional meat dish.
 It is often reserved for special occasions.
 Prepared by men, seswaa involves beef, goat or lamb meat that is boiled in a three-legged iron pot with “just enough salt” until it is tender.
 The meat is then shredded or pounded and is served with pap (maize meal) or sorghum as an accompaniment.

 Serobe is another traditional meal which consists of intestines as well as other inside parts of a goat, sheep or cow which are cooked until soft.

 The more adventurous, remote areas in Botswana serve Mopane worm - a grub that looks similar to a caterpillar.
 The worm is cooked in hot ashes or can be boiled, dried or fried.
 They are sometimes cooked with onions, tomatoes and spices and are an important source of protein, calcium and iron for remote populations.